MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 6. Click Add.
 Specify the accounts “MIMService”, as well as any other MIM administrators who will later be performing New-PAMGroup to create additional PAM groups.
 For each user, in the allowed permissions list, add “Write”, “Create all child objects”, and “Delete all child objects”.
 Add the permissions.

-7. Change to Advanced Security settings.
-On the line that allows MIMService access, click Edit.
+7. Click Advanced to change to the Advanced Security settings.
+Select the line that allows MIMService access, and click Edit.
 Change the “Applies to” setting to “to this object and all descendant objects”.
 Update this permission setting and close the security dialog box.

 8. Close ADSI Edit.